kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 ## Compiled recipes

 Direct (_compiled_):  recipes like your web browser, C code
-- The **program file** is in machine language
+- the **program file** is in machine language
   - Robot Kitchen staff doesn't have an interpreter
-  - All instructions must be translated into machine language first
+  - all instructions must be translated into machine language first
-  - There are two files:
+  - there are two files:
   'source code' (our recipe) &
   'compiled code' (Robot Kitchen's recipe)